Central Sterile Processing and Distribution

 • Closed-toe shoes with backs are required.

-• Hair must be off shoulders and not touch your collar.
+• Hair must be off your shoulders and must not touch your collar.

-For further questions about course requirements, please email Mary Wilkinson at mawilkinson@gtcc.edu.
+For more questions about course requirements, please email Mary Wilkinson at mawilkinson@gtcc.edu.

 ADDITIONAL INFORMATION